axelvaldez/radical-companies/_posts/radical-is-business-friendly/2022-09-10-escape-velocity-radical-style.markdown

        <p style="text-align:right; ">co-ownership</p>
       </th>
       <td>
-       <p>People who embody a company are co-owners of it and can earn a <em>dynamic</em> piece of the value tthough recognized contributios to what they have created together.</p>
+       <p>People who embody a company are co-owners of it and can earn a <em>dynamic</em> piece of the value through recognized contributions to what they have created together.</p>
        <p>Note that co-ownership, as we define it, doesn&rsquo;t depend on a <em>static</em> number of <em>shares</em>, whose financial value comes from trading them but from people&rsquo; contributions.</p>
       </td>
      </tr>